-Primarily an agricultural and pastoral economy, Rajasthan have good mineral resources.
-Rajasthan accounts for India's entire output of zinc concentrates, emeralds and garnets, 94% of its gypsum, 76% of silver ore, 84% of asbestos, 68% of felspar and 12% mica.
+Primarily an agricultural and pastoral economy, Rajasthan has good reserve of mineral resources.
+The state accounts for India's entire output of zinc concentrates, and also produces emeralds and garnets, gypsum, silver ore, asbestos, feldspar and mica.
 It has rich salt deposits at Sambhar and elsewhere and copper mines at Khetri and Dariba.
 The white marble is mined at Markana near Jodhpur.
-The main industries are textiles, manufacture of rugs and woolen goods, vegetable oils and dyes.
+The main industries are of textiles, rugs and woolen goods, vegetable oils and dyes.
 Heavy industries include the construction of railway rolling stock, copper and zinc smelting.
 The chemical industry also produces caustic soda, calcium carbide and sulphuric acid, fertilizer, pesticides and insecticides.
 The principal industrial complexes are at Jaipur, Kota, Udaipur and Bhilwara.

 Having acres of arid land, Rajasthan needs extensive irrigation.
-It receives water from the Punjab Rivers and also from the Western Yamuna (Haryana) and Agra canals (Uttar Pradesh) and from the Sabarmati and Narmada Sagar projects to the south.
+It receives water from the Punjab rivers and also from the Western Yamuna (Haryana) and Agra canals (Uttar Pradesh) and from the Sabarmati and Narmada Sagar projects to the south.
 There are thousands of tanks (village ponds or lakes), but they suffer from drought and silt.
 Rajasthan shares the Bhakra Nangal project with the Punjab and the Chambal Valley project with Madhya Pradesh; both are used to supply water for irrigation and for drinking purposes.
-The Rajasthan Canal, renamed the Indira Gandhi Canal in the mid-1980s for the late prime minister, carries water from the Beas and Sutlej rivers in Punjab some 400 miles to irrigate desert land in northwestern and western Rajasthan.
+The Rajasthan Canal, renamed the Indira Gandhi Canal in the mid-1980s in the memory of the late Prime Minister, carries water from the Beas and Sutlej rivers in Punjab some 400 miles to irrigate desert land in northwestern and western Rajasthan.
 More Detail...

 Language of Rajasthan